railtoolkit/schema/doc/Rolling-Stock.md

 ## Attributes in "vehicles"

-All attributes for a vehicle are collected under the array `vehicles: -` in alphabetical order:
+All attributes for a vehicle are collected under `vehicles: -` in alphabetical order:

 | Attributes           | Data Type    | Necessity | Description |
 | -------------------- | ------------ | --------- | ----------- |